Ralph Haygood, Ph.D.

-Managing distributed computing using tools such as Luigi and Spark.
+Managing distributed computing using tools such as Docker, Kubernetes, Luigi, and Spark.

-Developing web applications with Ruby on Rails and other frameworks.
+Developing web applications with Ruby on Rails, Sencha Ext JS, and other frameworks.

 Familiarity with a broad range of topics in evolution, ecology, genetics, genomics, physics, and applied mathematics.

-As a freelance software developer with my own company Haygoodness L.L.C., I developed a laboratory information management system (LIMS) for the Duke University Genome Sequencing Shared Resource, which serves customers both at Duke and around the world.
+As a freelance software developer with my own company Haygoodness L.L.C., I've developed a laboratory information management system (LIMS) for the Duke University Genome Sequencing Shared Resource, which serves customers both at Duke and around the world.
 This system, known as DUGSIM, enables customers to get self-serve estimates, request quotes from staff, place orders, download results, and receive invoices for DNA sequencing on several platforms (Illumina, Pacific Biosciences, etc.).
 It also enables staff members to prepare quotes, process orders, schedule and track library preparations and sequencing runs, distribute results, and issue invoices.
 It has been in use since mid-2013 and has handled over 4000 orders as of early 2017.
-DUGSIM is built with Ruby on Rails, Sencha Ext JS, MySQL, Apache, and Phusion Passenger.
+DUGSIM is built with Ruby on Rails, Sencha Ext JS, MySQL, Sphinx, Apache, Phusion Passenger, and Ubuntu Linux.

 As a Postdoctoral Fellow in the Duke University Biology Department, I conducted research in evolutionary genetics and genomics.
 For example, colleagues and I fitted (MLE, MCMC) statistical models to DNA sequences from non-protein-coding, putatively gene-regulatory regions of the human, chimpanzee, and macaque genomes.
 We found evidence for many adaptive changes in the human lineage, particularly in noncoding regions adjacent to coding regions for proteins involved in neural development and function (Haygood et al., 2007).
 Subsequently, we performed a meta-analysis of surveys for adaptive changes in the human lineage, and we found that neural-related genes were prominent in surveys of noncoding regions but not in surveys of coding regions (Haygood et al., 2010).
 These findings affirm a long-standing conjecture that human cognition evolved mainly through changes in gene regulation.
 My primary computational tools were Ruby, R, and C.